microsoft/nni/docs/SearchSpaceSpec.md

 Take the first line as an example. ```dropout_rate``` is defined as a variable whose priori distribution is a uniform distribution of a range from ```0.1``` and ```0.5```.

-The candidate type and value for variable is here:
+## Types

+All types of sampling strategies and their parameter are listed here:

 * {"_type":"choice","_value":options}
    * Which means the variable value is one of the options, which should be a list The elements of options can themselves be [nested] stochastic expressions.
 In this case, the stochastic choices that only appear in some of the options become conditional parameters.